 On students aged 8-12

 Our courses each have a minimum age requirement (please refer to the respective course page for that detail).
 This means that the lessons' concepts will be apt for that age and older, as proven in our live, face-to-face classes.
 However, our online courses are self-paced and require the use of technology.
 We've seen that our younger students have difficulty managing their online coursework on their own.
 They generally need a lot of handholding, which our writing coaches cannot provide.
 Therefore, we require students of this age to be accompanied by a parent, guardian, or tutor to give them a better chance of finishing the class.

 The parent, guardian, or tutor will need to initiate having the child go through the lessons, i.e. reading the lectures and answering the writing exercises.
 Also, since the courses are written to benefit a wide audience, some concepts may require some explanation so that a child will grasp them better.

 To keep the experience pleasant for the child, please make sure that he/she is truly eager to learn how to write stories.
 Without this, the class will feel like torture.
 Our young students who are eager to learn will have a smoother experience.
-They often do better than their adult counterparts because they don't have the bad habits that grown-ups do.
+They often do better than their adult counterparts.
+That's because they don't have the bad writing habits that grown-ups have acquired.
 They usually love reading stories and, many times, have attempted writing their own already.